dashersw/pedalboard.js/README.md

 Pot
 ------

-Pot component serves as a means to tweak a Pedal's parameters, such as gain, level, distortion, delay feedback, etc. It's analogous to a potentiometer, i.e. variable resistor.
+Pot component serves as a means to tweak a Box's parameters, such as gain, level, distortion, delay feedback, etc. It's analogous to a potentiometer, i.e. variable resistor.

 LinearPot and LogPot are two classes that inherit from the Pot class, and provide two different potentiometer implementations.
 A pot has a value, and a multiplier.
 Value reflects a pedal's parameter value, such as gain.
 Multiplier is kind of like the resistance of a resistor.
 Optionally, you can define minimum, maximum and default values.